PrefectHQ/prefect/docs/orchestration/integrations/pagerduty.md

 There are two ways to add an integration to a PagerDuty service:

 * **If you are adding your integration to an existing service**: Click the **name** of the service you want to add the integration to.
 Then, select the **Integrations** tab and click the **New Integration** button.
-* **If you are creating a new service for your integration**: Please read the PagerDuty documentation [Configuring Services and Integrations](https://support.pagerduty.com/docs/services-and-integrations#section-configuring-services-and-integrations) and follow the steps outlined in [Create a New Service](https://support.pagerduty.com/docs/services-and-integrations#section-create-a-new-service) section, selecting **PREFECT** as the **Integration Type** in step 4.
+* **If you are creating a new service for your integration**: Please read the PagerDuty documentation [Configuring Services and Integrations](https://support.pagerduty.com/docs/services-and-integrations#section-configuring-services-and-integrations) and follow the steps outlined in the [Create a New Service](https://support.pagerduty.com/docs/services-and-integrations#section-create-a-new-service) section, selecting **PREFECT** as the **Integration Type** in step 4.
 Continue with the [In Prefect](#in-prefect) section below once you have finished these steps.

 Enter an **Integration Name** in the format `monitoring-tool-service-name` (for example, "PREFECT-FLOW-AUTOMATION-EXAMPLE") and select **PREFECT** from the **Integration Type** menu.